YuniqueCore/multiio/README.md

-multiio provides a clean abstraction for handling multiple inputs and outputs with automatic format detection and cross-format read/write (for example, JSON inputs fanned out to CSV/Markdown/YAML outputs).
+multiio provides a clean abstraction for handling multiple inputs and outputs with automatic format detection and cross-format read/write (for example, JSON inputs fanned out to CSV/YAML outputs).
 It supports both synchronous and asynchronous I/O patterns.

 ### Key Features

 - **Multi-input/Multi-output**: Read from and write to multiple sources simultaneously
-- **Format Abstraction**: Built-in support for JSON, YAML, CSV, XML, Markdown, TOML, INI, and plaintext
+- **Format Abstraction**: Built-in support for JSON, YAML, CSV, XML, TOML, INI, and plaintext
 - **Custom Formats**: Register your own formats via `CustomFormat` and `FormatRegistry`, including custom file extensions
 - **Sync and Async**: Both synchronous and asynchronous I/O support